KarolStola/DragonframeMotionController/README.md

 # Dragonframe Motion Controller
 Arduino library for controlling generic Dragonframe Motion Controllers.

+Please note, that the implementation currently does not support the motion blur handling.
+Feel free to submit the merge request if you'd like to add it.

 ## Instalation
 1. Install prerequisite library: https://github.com/KarolStola/DelayedTasks
 2. Clone the repository into your sketchbook location.
 The path can be set/viewed in File => Preferences => Settings tab.